 This compaction happens in a variety of ways that include: construction traffic, vehicle traffic, high volume of foot traffic, and water flow.
 When soils are moist, compaction occurs more readily due to the lubricating effects of water and the flow of fine clay particles between the coarser sand particles.
 Soil at field capacity holds its maximum amount of water.
 This is the condition that exists following heavy rain or irrigation and during which soils are most susceptible to compaction.

-When compaction occurs, the solid material near the soil surface (commonly the surface four to eight inches is most affected) is compressed into a more dense mass.
+When compaction occurs, the solid material near the soil surface (commonly, from the surface up to four to eight inches is affected) is compressed into a more dense mass.
 This results in possible damage to existing plant roots and fewer and smaller pores in the compacted soil layer.
-Finer textured soils are commonly affected more than sands Compaction commonly results in water moving into and through the soil more slowly.
+Finer textured soils are affected more than sands.
+Compaction commonly results in water moving into and through the soil more slowly.
 Surface runoff and erosion are increased.
 Less water moves into the soil to become available for absorption by tree roots, and soil aeration may be reduced.
 Plant roots also often have more difficulty growing in and through compacted soil since they grow through pore spaces in the soil.

 It is easier to avoid compaction with thoughtful design and construction of the landscape than to correct it after it occurs.
 The emphasis is on prevention.
 While it may not be practical to eliminate compaction from a construction site, a number of things can and should be done to minimize its impact on trees.